-If you have a Facebook page, there are countless YouTube “Apps for Pages” which enable you to add a tab to feature your videos.
-I use the YouTube Tab app (500K+ monthly users), and Woobox is another attractive option.
+There are countless YouTube apps for Facebook page owners.
+These apps enable you to add a tab to feature your videos.
+The YouTube Tab app (500K+ monthly users), and Woobox are fantastic options.

-Channel development and management apps are few and hard to find in both Google Play and Apple stores.
-What you’ll mostly find are video creation and editing apps such as Flipagram, VivaVideo, and numerous others for mobile video production needs.
-Your best bet for channel management is YouTube’s Creator Studio app which makes it fast and easy to manage your channel on the go.
-Features include:
+Channel development and management apps are few and hard to find on both Google Play and Apple stores.
+What you’ll mostly find are video creation and editing apps such as Flipagram, VivaVideo, and numerous others for mobile video production.
+Your best bet for channel management is YouTube’s Creator Studio app, which makes it fast and easy to manage your channel on the go.
+Its features include:

 - Monitor channel and video performance with easy-to-use analytics